DataMigrators/cpd-docs.mettleci.io/configuring-test-data-storage.md

 ## Add the connection to your project settings

-Now you'll configure DataStage to use your storage volume for storing test case assets.
+Now you'll configure DataStage® to use your storage volume for storing test case assets.

 1. From the CPD Cluster home page select the **Manage** tab then, under **Tools**, select **DataStage** and then select the tab **Test cases**.
 1. For **Test data connection type** select **Storage Volume**.